 Timber and steel prices in particular have reached highs not seen for some time, with the IHS Markit/CIPS UK survey having indicated no less than seven consecutive months of price increases to date.

 According to Noble Francis, economics director at the Construction Products Association, steel and copper prices have increased by up to 40% over the past six months, while the average price for timber has increased by as much as 80% in some regions.

 Even the most basic supplies like varnishes and paints are up to 30% more expensive than they were when compared to the previous year, while the price of polypropylene is up by 60%.

 As the vast majority of all building materials used in the construction sector are produced domestically, manufacturers and suppliers have limited on-hand inventory to fall back on.

 “You can’t point the finger at anybody because so many different materials have availability issues right now.
 People who have been in this industry for over 30 years say they’ve never seen anything like it,” commented John Newcomb, the chief executive of the Builders Merchants Federation (BMF).

-“We’re fighting hand to mouth to make sure materials are getting through.
-It’s just people have to wait longer and, of course, raw material prices are going up, so they are having to pay more,” said Newcomb
+“We’re fighting hand-to-mouth to make sure materials are getting through.
+It’s just that people have to wait longer, and, of course, raw material prices are going up, so they are having to pay more,” said Newcomb.

 “The key thing is not to go in expecting you can turn up at the door and just take those materials away, because that is not going to happen.”